 All this information was in Mike Wladyka’s archive, which Anastasia turned digital to preserve the memory of the school.
 The fate of the physical copy is being discussed, and there is interest on the part of the Canadian Warplane Heritage Museum to look at the archive and perhaps put it on display.

 The importance of the trip to the Museum

 The archive serves as a foundation for Anastasia’s program for MYHO and Sokil.
 The point of the program, she explains, is to make the Ukrainian Canadian youth aware that Ukrainians served Canada loyally, and that this is part of who they are.
-“MYHO kids should feel pride in the organization’s contribution to Canada, and feel pride of belonging to the organization.
-Because of that service they are leaders and the program is meant to build leaders.”
+“MYHO kids should feel pride in the organization’s contribution to Canada, and feel the pride in belonging to the organization.
+Because of that service, they are leaders and the program is meant to build leaders.”

 Connection to today

 I spoke with Anastasia about her program and the importance of preserving Ukrainian identity in Canadian-born Ukrainians.